manjulananduri/manjulananduri.github.io/_posts/2023-04-23-google-bard-ai-guide.md

 <img src="/assets/images/bard-linux-terminal.png" class="img-fluid"/>

 #### Write Code
-Can you write code to create a new file and add content "Hello world" in java ?
+Can you write code to create a new file and add content "Hello world" in java?

 <img src="/assets/images/bard-code-java.png" class="img-fluid"/>